-Metals are minerals or substances that form naturally below the surface of the Earth.
+Metals are substances that form naturally below the surface of the Earth.
 Most metals are lustrous or shiny.
-Metals ate inorganic, which means they are made of substances that were never alive.
+Metals are inorganic, which means they are made of substances that were never alive.

 Metal is very strong and durable and therefore is used to make many things.
 These are used for making automobiles, satellites, cooking utensils, etc.

 Most metals are hard but some are not.
 Sodium and potassium are such metals that can be cut by knife whereas mercury is a liquid metal at room temperature.
 Iron is solid in nature.

 Types of Metals (The Complete List)